open/close all folders

 Leonardo di ser Piero

-- Historical Villain Upgrade: Back then, it was a choice between joining Lemuria or having no resources at all.
+- Historical Villain Upgrade: He was a member of Lemuria.
+Back then, it was a choice between joining them or having no resources at all.
 And it must have been nice to have found a group that actually appreciated his ideas.

 Seattle of Tomorrow